ekothe/misinfo-lab-new/content/home/people.md

 ---
 widget: people
 headless: true  # This file represents a page section.
-weight: 50
+weight: 20
-title: Staff and Students
+title: Lab Members

 content:
   # Choose which groups/teams of users to display.